iobis/pacman-data-entry/plutof.md

 Create a material sample for each sampling depth.
 Use the following sample naming pattern: `SUVA1_20220201_ENV1` and select Water as the sample type.

 ![env samples](images/env_samples.png)

+## DNA extractions

+To document.

+## PCR

+To document.

+## Sequencing

+To document.
+After sequencing results have been added, an automated pipeline will take over.